ckemper67/tatorter/README.rst

 .. _`Liste der Tatort-Folgen`: https://de.wikipedia.org/wiki/Liste_der_Tatort-Folgen

-tatorter steht unter der `GNU General Public License`, version 3 (GPL 3).
+tatorter steht unter der `GNU General Public License`, Version 3 (GPL 3).

 +--------------------------------------------------------------------------------------+
 | tatorter is a free and open project, you can redistribute it and/or modify           |